Stephen Moore (rugby union): Career

 In McKenzie's second year in charge, McKenzie named Stephen Moore as captain for the 2014 three-test June series against France, with Michael Hooper and Adam Ashley-Cooper as vice captains.
 However, in his first Test as Wallabies captain, Moore picked up a season-ending ACL knee injury as he went down awkwardly when making a tackle in the second minute and he left the field in the 5th minutes of the game in the Wallabies' 50–23 win over France at Brisbane's Suncorp Stadium.

 On 6 July 2015, Moore was named as Wallabies' captain for the upcoming World Cup under new coach Michael Cheika.
 Moore subsequently lead the Wallabies to the final against New Zealand, with the final score 34–17 to New Zealand, the highest overall combined score in a Rugby World Cup final.

 Moore broke the record for most Super Rugby tries in a single season scored by a hooker in 2016, crossing the line seven times for the Brumbies that season, including a double in the 43–24 win against his former team the Reds.
 Moore also announced in late 2015 that he would return to the Reds following the 2016 season.

 In 2017 Moore announced that he would retire from international rugby at the end of the year and retire from Super Rugby at the end of 2018.
 Moore's captaincy was immediately given to Michael Hooper.
 He last played for Australia on 25 November 2017, in a record 53–24 defeat to Scotland.

 Moore was made a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of his "significant service to rugby union, and to charitable organisations".

 Personal life

-Moore is married to Courtney, and has three children, Theodore, Darcy.
+Moore is married to Courtney, and has three children, Theodore, Darcy, and Lawrence.